kwasniew/hyperbook/manuscript/ch6.md

     action: (state, data) => state,
   });
 ```
 This effect wraps HTTP POST.
 The `action` to be triggered on successful response is only a placeholder that doesn’t do anything useful yet.
-It’s only returning the state that it got as an argument.
+It only returns the state argument.

 Change the `AddPost` action to trigger the `SavePost` effect.